Hurtful that fans can't buy my England shirt - Earps

 "I can't really sugar-coat this in any way, so I am not going to try.
 It is hugely disappointing and very hurtful," she added.

-BBC Sport has contacted Nike and the Football Association for comment.
+BBC Sport has contacted Nike for comment.
+The Football Association declined to comment.

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment